Salmon Poisoning Disease

 If you know your dog has ingested raw fish and it exhibits any of the symptoms listed above, notify your veterinarian immediately.
 If identified in time, salmon poisoning disease is treatable.
 A helpful part of the diagnosis is telling your veterinarian that your dog ate raw fish.
 If your dog roams, raids trash cans, or you are unsure of what it has eaten for any reason, be sure to mention this to your veterinarian, especially if your dog is exhibiting any of the symptoms.

 The disease is diagnosed with analysis of a fecal sample to detect the parasite's eggs or by detecting the bacteria through a needle sample from a swollen lymph node.
 Treatment involves administration of an antibiotic to kill the bacteria and a dewormer to kill the parasite.
 If a dog is vomiting at the time of evaluation, it may need to be hospitalized for IV fluid administration.
 Many dogs respond to treatment quickly, showing improvement in just a few days.
-Once recovered, many dogs have a permanent immunity to the disease.
+Once recovered, many dogs have a permanent immunity to the strain they were infected with.
+However, infection with an alternate strain can occur so precautions should still be taken.

 The best treatment is prevention.